ssslaad/ScotlandYard/README.md

 This repository is for a popular board game "ScotlandYard" where detectives tries to find Mr. X in the Scotland City.

 # Terminologies:
-- Players - Detectives and Mr. X (Characters in the game).
+- Players - Detectives and Mr. X (Characters in the game - Max.
+6)
 - Users - People who are logged in to the game.
 - Roles - Detective or Mr. X (either of them is a role.
 Based on role, we will restrict the display of information).
 - Host - User who created the room.